Skip to content

 The temperature curve is not simply a medical concept or a biological phenomenon.
 It represents a valuable tool for many menstruating people wishing to better understand their body.
 There are several motivations to adopt this practice.
 Let's discover together the different reasons which make this curve a key element of the menstrual cycle.

-When we talk about the menstrual cycle, most of us immediately think of periods.
+When we talk about the menstrual cycle , most of us immediately think of periods.
 However, behind the scenes, the female body orchestrates a hormonal ballet of which the basal temperature is a precious witness.
 Measuring your temperature curve allows you to identify with some precision the time of ovulation .
 After all, it's a bit like having a natural GPS for our fertility!
 Please note that the body temperature of women and people with vulvas changes throughout the menstrual cycle.
 Usually the body temperature is below 37 degrees Celsius.
-Just before the ovulation period, the temperature drops and then rises above 37°C during the luteal phase (after ovulation).
+Just before the ovulation period , the temperature drops and then rises above 37°C during the luteal phase (after ovulation).
 In case of pregnancy, the basal body temperature remains above 37°C for at least 10 to 14 days, until the next menstruation is due.

-Whether you are planning to expand the family or, on the contrary, to prevent pregnancy, following your temperature curve is a natural method to better understand your fertility window.
-Of course, used alone, it does not replace medical contraception , but it provides invaluable insight into the most fertile days.
+Whether you are planning to expand the family or, on the contrary, to prevent pregnancy, following your temperature curve is a natural method to better understand your fertility window .
+Of course, used alone, it does not replace medical contraception, but it provides invaluable insight into the most fertile days.

 Well beyond the simple detection of ovulation, this curve can also be a warning signal.
 An absence of temperature rise?
 This may indicate a cycle without ovulation.
 Other irregularities could also be valuable clues to reproductive health.

-Understanding the temperature curve during the 4 phases of the menstrual cycle
+Basal temperatures during the 4 phases of the menstrual cycle

 The body of people with vulvas is a marvel regulated by natural rhythms and hormonal variations which directly influence the basal body temperature.
-Understanding these thermal fluctuations based on one's menstrual cycles can offer profound insight into reproductive health and the timing of ovulation.
+Understanding these thermal fluctuations based on the 4 phases of the menstrual cycle can offer profound insight into reproductive health and the timing of ovulation.
 Shall we see all this together in detail?

 The menstrual phase (periods)